canalplus/rx-player/doc/api/Loading_a_Content.md

 ### checkMediaSegmentIntegrity

-_type_: `Function|undefined`
+_type_: `boolean|undefined`

 <div class="warning">
 This option has no effect in <i>DirectFile</i> mode (see <a href="#transport">
 transport option</a>)
 </div>

-If set to true, the RxPlayer will retry a media segment request if that segment seems corrupted.
+If set to `true`, the RxPlayer will retry a media segment request if that segment seems corrupted.

-If not set or set to false, the RxPlayer might interrupt playback in the same situation.
+If not set or set to `false`, the RxPlayer might interrupt playback in the same situation.

 You can set this option if you suspect the CDN providing your contents to sometimes send you incomplete/corrupted segments.

+Note however that not all cases of media segment corruptions are spotted, it can still happen with this option set to `true`.

 Example: